fvall/fvall.github.io/content/flask-dashboard-2.md

 </figcaption>
 </figure>

 This function should be written in our `data.py` file.
-There's nothing too special about it, just a few curve balls the `yfinance` api throw at us which I mentioned in the comments.
+There's nothing too special about it, just a few curveballs the `yfinance` API throw at us which I mentioned in the comments.
 The variable `symbols` are the Yahoo symbols we will get the data for.

 Because we are manipulating dates, it is much easier if we work with `datetime` objects instead of strings.
-However, sometimes is more convenient to pass dates as strings if we quickly working in the console.
+However, sometimes is more convenient to pass dates as strings if we are quickly working in the console.
 To do this effectively, the code above uses a `parse_date` function which translates strings into dates.
 We have not written this function yet, let's do it now.

 ## Parsing dates

 Parsing dates is a simple task with the datetime module.
-If you have never done it, you can check the documentation [here](https://docs.python.org/3/library/datetime.html#datetime.datetime.strptime) but probably is very similar to other programming language you may have worked with.
-So, why do we need to write a specific function parse the dates?
+If you have never done it, you can check the documentation [here](https://docs.python.org/3/library/datetime.html#datetime.datetime.strptime) but probably it is very similar to other programming languages you may have worked with.
+So, why do we need to write a specific function to parse the dates?

 Well, we don't, but we can it make a bit easier to work with.
 One thing that annoys me when dealing with dates and strings is to remember the date format.
 I will adopt the convention the date will be provided in the YEAR, MONTH, DAY format.
 However, I see a lot of date strings which are similar but still require different date format.
 For example: